hellerve/ptolemy/README.md

 contents are highly stimulating.
 One of the more promising data structures that I’ve recently discovered.

+* [Lively Linear Lisp — 'Look Ma, No Garbage!'](http://home.pipeline.com/~hbaker1/LinearLisp.html) by **Henry G. Baker** (1991)

+This is a little pearl, dense, powerful and beautiful.
+There is some deep insight in this paper, although some of the statements rely on a purely functional—in the sense of not performing IO—environment, such as “Nested functional composition has the obvious mechanical interpretation, since the intermediate results are utilized by exactly one consumer.
+The mechanical metaphor also shows that parallel execution of subexpressions is possible and correct (so long as the primitive CONS itself—the creator of argument lists—evaluates its arguments in parallel), since there is no mechanism whereby the subexpressions can communicate.”, which in my mind is only sensible in a “box is getting hot” environment.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)